 Jane is caring for and putting a lot of effort into animals who will be nothing but a food source for animals who grew up wild.
 Her Facebook confirms this.

 Jane did not like when I asked how she was going to train the fox kit I entrusted to her to survive in the wild.

 Jane was not honest about her intentions, and I would choose another organization in the future.

 This place is dishonest.
 I passed on a fox kit to be kept for education.
 I was told by Jane he'd be handled.
 After I asked about him a couple times, Jane got really defensive.
 I gave space and recently asked about Scout again.
 She's not formed a relationship or worked with Scout.
 Looking back, she was afraid of him when I dropped him off.

 She has a bobcat in really limited conditions as well.
 I'm not sure she is comfortable with strong animals.

 If you look at her FB, it seems little easy animals and birds are her thing.

-  I regret giving her my fox kit.
-He was special and dear to me.
+I regret giving her the fox kit.

 This woman had a young red fox illegally that she deliberately tried to 'tame'.
 She had to get rid of it.
 I told her when she brought it that I would make up my mind about captivity or release - that I needed to see how it went.
 She was told several times that I hadn't yet decided.
 I have this all on written private messaging This is total 'sour grapes' because he proved to be as wild as any other fox kit brought here and will get to resume his wild life when he is ready. ~ Jane Schnelker, Director, Wildlife Haven